 Why can’t I find Realtek HD Audio Manager?

-If you are not able to find the Realtek HD audio manager in Control Panel, you can find it in File Explorer.
+If you are not able to find the Realtek HD Audio Manager in the Control Panel, you can find it in File Explorer.
 Go to C:\Program Files\Realtek\Audio\HDA.
 Double-click on RtkNGUI64.exe.
-You will find Realtek HD audio manager.
-If you still can’t find Realtek audio manager, then you may need to reinstall Realtek audio manager by updating your Realtek HD audio driver.
+You will find the Realtek HD audio manager.
+If you still can’t find the Realtek audio manager, you may need to reinstall it by updating your Realtek HD audio driver.

 Read: NVIDIA drivers not downloading, installing, detected, loading or working.